railwayapp/nixpacks/README.md

 2. Generate Dockerfile based on install, build, and start commands
 3. Copy app source to a temp directory
 4. Create `environment.nix` and `Dockerfile` files in the temp directory
-5. Return a Docker build command to run
+5. Build the temp directory with Docker